Samuel Mitchell (Western Australian politician)

 Samuel Mitchell (c.
 1838 – 5 July 1912) was an Australian businessman and politician who was a pioneer of the mining industry in Western Australia.
 He served in both houses of the Parliament of Western Australia, as a member of the Legislative Council from 1884 to 1885 and a member of the Legislative Assembly from 1897 to 1901.

 Early life and business career

 Mitchell was born in Redruth, Cornwall, the son of a mining engineer, and worked in the Cornish tin mines from a young age.
 From there he was recruited as mine captain for the Geraldine Lead Mine, located on the Murchison River near Northampton, the first commercial mine in the colony.
-He, his brother James and a party of seven Cornish miners arrived at Fremantle on the Zephyr on 13 November 1867.
+He, his brother James and a party of seven Cornish miners arrived at Fremantle aboard Zephyr on 13 November 1867.
 Mitchell later opened the Wheal Ellen and Badra lead mines, near Northampton, and in 1872 was elected to the Mines Roads Board.
 He served as chairman of the roads board from 1876 to 1879, and eventually left the mining business, settling down in Northampton as a storekeeper, stock agent and Justice of the Peace.